awsdocs/amazon-cloudfront-developer-guide/doc_source/secure-connections-supported-viewer-protocols-ciphers.md

 | AES128\-SHA | ♦ | ♦ | ♦ | ♦ |  |
 | DES\-CBC3\-SHA  | ♦ | ♦ |  |  |  |
 | RC4\-MD5 | ♦ |  |  |  |  |

+¹ For distributions that use a custom SSL certificate and support legacy clients, you can configure the distribution to support only TLS version 1\.1 and higher, refusing connections from clients that use TLS version 1\.0\.
+To do so, choose the **TLSv1** security policy, and then create a case in the [AWS Support Center](https://console.aws.amazon.com/support/home) to request this support\.

 ### OpenSSL and RFC Cipher Names<a name="secure-connections-openssl-rfc-cipher-names"></a>